Reports: Elon Musk takes control of Twitter, immediately fires CEO

 With Musk taking the helm, attention will turn to what steps he can take to revitalize Twitter, whose growth has slowed sharply in recent years.
 In the short term, that could involve laying off up to three-quarters of Twitter's workforce, The Washington Post reported last week.
 Musk, who has been vocal in saying he overpaid for Twitter, might find it tempting to slash labor costs as a way to balance the books.

 More challenging will be devising a strategy to drive growth at Twitter, whose roughly 238 million regular users pale in comparison to other social networks like Facebook and TikTok.
-On that front, Musk has previously floated the idea of creating a "super app" like WeChat, which in China is used for everything from banking and hailing a ride to buying groceries and chatting with friends.
+On that front, Musk has previously floated the idea of creating a "super app," (which Musk has previously referred to as "X app") like WeChat, which in China is used for everything from banking and hailing a ride to buying groceries and chatting with friends.

 "Musk took over Twitter last night and now major questions will remain around changes to the platform, monetization efforts, the level of headcount cuts on the horizon and the long-term strategy around the 'X' App and building a potential WeChat model down the road," Ives said.